What is the Baptism in the Holy Spirit?

 This filling is still going on today, if a person wants more of God, more of His presence and power to live the Christian life, to evangelize, to witness and to love Him more, then you need to ask the Father for the baptism in the Holy Spirit.
 Jesus said in

-Tongues is a prayer language that is given by the Holy Spirit, Paul says in 1Cor.
-14:18 (I thank my God, I speak with tongues more than ye all:) if Paul did why wouldn’t every Christian want to.
+Tongues is a prayer language that is given by the Holy Spirit, Paul says in 1Corinthians 14:18 (I thank my God, I speak with tongues more than ye all:) if Paul did, why wouldn’t every Christian want to.
 The Holy Spirit is speaking through us to talk to Father God the perfect pray, especially when we don’t know how to pray for a specific issue.

 One more instance to show it’s for today is;